-The Low Estimate represents the P{90} values from the probabilistic analysis (i.e. the value is greater than or equal to the P{90} value 90% of the time), while the Best Estimate represents the P{50} values and the High Estimate represents the P{10} .
+The Low Estimate represents the $P{90}$ values from the probabilistic analysis (i.e. the value is greater than or equal to the $P{90}$ value 90% of the time), while the Best Estimate represents the $P{50}$ values and the High Estimate represents the $P{10}$ .
 Actual resources may be greater or less than those calculated.

-In September 2014, the Company and Black Spruce Exploration Corp. cancelled their farmout agreement which resulted in the Company becoming the operator of Exploration Licence 1070..
+In September 2014, the Company and Black Spruce Exploration Corp. cancelled their farmout agreement which resulted in the Company becoming the operator of Exploration License 1070.

 In October 2014, the Government of Newfoundland appointed five members to the Newfoundland and Labrador Hydraulic Fracturing Review Panel ("NLFRP") to study the socioeconomic and environmental impacts of hydraulic fracturing in western Newfoundland.
-The report is due at the end of May 2016 and will be made public.
+The report was made public on May 31, 2016 and the Company is reviewing the results and the impact it will have on going forward.